ibm-cloud-docs/dl/data-security.md

 # Securing your data in {{site.data.keyword.dl_short}}
 {: #mng-data}

 {{site.data.keyword.dl_short}} does not store any customer data.
-Data that is transmitted through a direct link gateway is not encrypted by IBM.
+IBM does not encrypt data that is transmitted through a direct link gateway.

 Data about your specific {{site.data.keyword.dl_short}} configuration is encrypted in transit and at rest.
 Configuration data is deleted upon your request through API or User Interface.
 {: shortdesc}